rscircus/rscircus.github.io/_posts/2020-02-29-upgrade-from-vim-to-neovim.md

     - config
 ---

-How to perform an easy transition from vim to neovim.
-The step had to come as vim's code base is a miss as many have written already.
+How to perform an easy transition from vim to neovim?
+The step had to come as vim's code base is a mess as many have written already.
 These days evil-mode in Emacs felt even better than the early love.
+Let's get on it and enjoy asynchronous job control and lua scripting.

 <!-- more -->